 MS is invisible up to a certain degree, yet I made sure that my illness wasn’t a secret.
 Ever since my diagnosis, I have involved the right people at the right time in journeying with me along professional, neuropsychological and medical paths.
 Sadly, that didn’t stop MS progressing, and relapses happened when I should have been more mindful of my energy and pain levels.

 Eleven-years-post-diagnosis, MS fatigue and trigeminal neuralgia are still my enemies.
 I have slept for 16 hours straight and fell asleep at the most inconvenient times and places.
 I have walked like an 80-year-old veteran in high heels and I have stopped talking during the liveliest and funniest discussions because each word sent stabbing pain through my face.

 This is not an excuse.

-Abusing anyone’s illness for their own good will only get them as far as the doorbell.
-It will never get you any further again.
+Abusing anyone’s illness will only get people as far as the door bell.
+It will never get them any further again.

 “I will not let anyone walk through my

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2016.
 Unauthorized use and duplication of this material without express and written permission from this blog’s author and owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.